Skip to Content

 The center's Undergraduate Research Assistantship (UGRA) program arose out of a desire to give undergraduates more direct exposure to economic research — something that’s often reserved for graduate students.

-Students are paired with a professor from Purdue’s department of economics and are paid for up to 10 hours a week to assist with real research projects.
+Students are paired with a professor from Purdue’s department of economics and are paid to assist with real research projects.
 Through hands-on work and weekly cohort meetings, UGRAs learn research design, quantitative data analysis, database management, and presentation skills.

-All UGRA program positions have been filled for both Fall 2024 and Spring 2025.
+All UGRA program positions have been filled for Spring 2025, and PURCE does not currently offer summer UGRA positions.
 Requirements to apply to future cohorts of this competitive program include completing ECON 360 (Econometrics) and having at least a 3.0 GPA.

 If you’re interested in the PURCE UGRA program and would like to receive an email alert when the application goes live on June 1, 2025, for the 2025-2026 academic school year, or if you have questions related to UGRA, please complete the survey below.